snowplow/documentation/docs/reusable/cookies-local-storage/_index.md

 # Further Information

-How the JavaScript tracker utilises these cookies to store state as well as information on how to retrieve the values can be found below.
+How the JavaScript tracker utilizes these cookies to store state as well as information on how to retrieve the values can be found below.